Batman: Mask of the Phantasm: Plot

 Andrea admits to Bruce that her father worked for Valestra and was forced to take her into hiding in Europe because he was unable to repay money that he had embezzled from the mob.
 Carl later accumulated a fortune and offered to repay the mob, but they refused to lift the hit on him.
 Andrea says that she returned to Gotham to stop Carl from killing his former partners.
 Bruce and Andrea consider resuming their relationship, despite Bruce's uncertainty.
-Bruce later examines an old photograph of the mobsters and realizes that Valestra's enforcer was the man who became the Joker.
+Bruce later examines an old photograph of the mobsters and recognizes that Valestra's enforcer was the Joker before his disfigurement.
+(Note: As revealed in The New Batman Adventures episode "Beware the Creeper," the Joker's disfigurement occurred at Ace Chemicals five years after Batman's debut.)
 The Joker confronts Reeves, accusing him of ordering the murders to hide his mob connections, but a call from Andrea interrupts them and shifts the Joker's suspicion onto her.
-Reeves is injected with Joker's toxin and taken to the hospital, where Batman forces him to confess that he previously worked as the Beaumonts' lawyer and helped them hide from the mob.
+Reeves is poisoned with Joker's toxin and taken to the hospital, where Batman forces him to confess that he previously worked as the Beaumonts' lawyer and helped them hide from the mob.
 Carl refused to bankroll Reeves's first struggling election campaign, so Reeves revealed his location to Valestra in exchange for the mob's support.
 Batman visits Andrea's apartment in her absence and intercepts a message for her from the Joker, who implies that he knows that Andrea is the Phantasm, then survives the Joker's bombing of the apartment.
-Batman determines that the Joker killed Carl Beaumont on the mob's order and that Andrea has gone after him.
+Batman determines that the Joker, the now last surviving former member of Valestra's mob, killed Carl Beaumont on the mob's order and that Andrea has gone after him.

 Andrea confronts the Joker at his hideout, the abandoned Gotham World's Fair, where he attempts to trap and kill her, but she is saved by Batman, who unsuccessfully pleads with her to stop.
 The Joker tries to escape but is incapacitated by Batman and surrenders to Andrea, who bids Bruce farewell before disappearing with the Joker as the fair explodes.
 (Note: The Batman & Robin Adventures Annual #1 (November 1996), which acts as a direct sequel to Mask of the Phantasm, revealed that Andrea escapes the explosion through the sewers.
 As she contemplates whether to kill the Joker, she loses her grip on him and he gets washed away through the sewage river.)
-Bruce survives and is later consoled by Alfred, who assures him that he could not have stopped Andrea's self-destructive revenge.
-Batman resumes his watch over Gotham City as a sorrowful Andrea departs the city on an ocean liner.
+Bruce survives and is later consoled in the Batcave by Alfred, who assures him that he could not have stopped Andrea's self-destructive revenge, before discovering that Andrea has left her locket containing an old picture of Bruce and her as a couple.
+A sorrowful Andrea departs Gotham on an ocean liner, and Batman resumes his watch over the city.